Frequently Asked Questions

 Does Salespeak support CRM integration?

-Yes, Salespeak integrates seamlessly with CRM systems such as Salesforce, Pardot, and HubSpot, enabling real-time sync and streamlined operations.
+Yes, Salespeak integrates seamlessly with CRM systems such as Salesforce, Pardot, and HubSpot, enabling real-time CRM sync and streamlined sales operations.
 [Source]

-Salespeak can be fully implemented in under an hour, with onboarding taking just 3-5 minutes and no coding required.
-Customers like RepSpark have set up the platform in less than 30 minutes and seen results the same day.
+Yes, Salespeak can be fully implemented in under an hour, with onboarding taking just 3-5 minutes and no coding required.
+Customers like RepSpark have reported going live in less than 30 minutes.
 [Source]

 What security and compliance certifications does Salespeak have?